Shalom Asayag

 Shalom Asayag (שלום אסייג; born July 2, 1969) is an Israeli actor, stand-up comedian, producer, and TV host, best known for acting in the TV shows "Shnot HaShmonim", "Shnot HaTishim", and "Manayek".

 Biography

 Asayag was born and raised in Tirat Carmel with a family of eight children, to Alice and Makhlouf, who immigrated to Israel from Morocco.

 Personal life

 Asayag resides in Tel Mond, Israel.
 He is the father of one son, fellow stand-up comedian Daniel Asayag.
 He divorced Daniel's mother, Debbie, six months after Daniel's birth.
 From his second marriage to Irina Stein in 2013, he has a daughter and a son.

+Honors

+In 2023 Asayag was honored as one of the torchbearers in the national Israeli Independence Day ceremony.